Are you looking to replace a full arch of teeth?

 How should I clean my dentures?

 You should clean your dentures using a denture brush and denture cleaner.
 Do not use regular toothpaste on your dentures as this will decrease their longevity.
-Keep your dentures in denture solution or in a case of water while not in use to ensure they stay moist.
+Keep your dentures in denture solution or in the case of water while not in use to ensure they stay moist.

 Traditional Vs. Implant-Supported Dentures